 I'm proud to be part of the Storm Center 7 team that you count on to help plan your day and keep you safe.
-You'll see me and News Center 7 anchor Kate Bartley during the 6 and 11pm news on Saturday and Sunday, but I'm also here during the week - often appearing on News Center 7 at 5:30pm or our 24-hour weather channel 7 Weather Now.
+You'll see me and News Center 7 anchor Kate Bartley during the 6 and 11pm news on Saturday and Sunday, but I'm also here during the week - often appearing on News Center 7 at noon and 5:30pm.
 And of course, any time severe weather is moving in there's a good chance I'm in the Storm Center.

 Shortly after graduation, I worked as a meteorologist for CNN Headline News Radio in Newburgh, NY.
 In 2011, I made my jump to television as the weekend meteorologist for Verizon FiOS1 News.
 My forecasts were aired in New Jersey and across Long Island, NY.
 I also had the pleasure of broadcasting weather for Yankees games on the YES Network.I was born in Suffern, NY and raised in Campbell Hall, NY, roughly 60 miles outside of New York City, but I’ve been connected to Dayton, Ohio since birth!
 I’m often asked about my first name, McCall.
 Ironically, my mother came up with my name while reading McCall’s magazine in her hospital delivery room.
 As many of you know, the magazine was once printed right here in Dayton on McCall Street.

 When I’m not working, I love spending time with my husband, family and friends.
 And if it’s football season…you can find me sitting on the couch with my chips and dip watching the game!

 Book: “State of Fear” by Michael Chrichton

 Dream car: Maserati

 Travel destination: North Myrtle Beach to see my grandmother

 Where were you born?